tm3023/Stock-Portfolio-Analysis/README.md

 Mean Max Drawdown: -13.09%

 Importantly, we would like to optimise the perfomance of the portfolio in a specified way.
-Here we will achieve this by optimising the weighting of the stocks in portfolio to maximise the Sharpe ratio.
-By defining the negative Sharpe ratio of a porfolio along with relevant bounds and constraints, ```scipy.optimize.minimize()``` returns our desired weighting:
+Here we will achieve this by optimising the weighting of the stocks in the portfolio to maximise the Sharpe ratio.
+By defining the negative Sharpe ratio of a portfolio along with relevant bounds and constraints (i.e. each weight is a value between 0 and 1 where the sum off all weights is 1), ```scipy.optimize.minimize()``` returns our desired weighting:

 Optimized Weights (Max Sharpe):